 Partly it’s this increased parallelism which provides the Zen architecture with its boosted single-core performance.
 AMD have also specifically improved other parts of the design to target a higher instructions per clock (IPC) rating for Zen too.
 The architecture is now better able to predict what work is going to be required next, thanks to its neural network-based branch predictor, and is also able to chuck more work into the individual execution units too.

-AMD have also made changes to the cache structure of the Zen architecture, providing each core with 512KB of dedicated level 2 cache memory and a full 8MB of level 3 cache shared between each four-core CCX module.
+AMD have also made changes to the cache structure of the Ryzen chip's Zen architecture, providing each core with 512KB of dedicated level 2 cache memory and a full 8MB of level 3 cache shared between each four-core CCX module.
 AMD estimates this provides around five times the cache bandwidth per core compared with the final Excavator generation of the Bulldozer CPU family.

 In between the individual CCX modules AMD are using an interface they’re calling Infinity Fabric.
 It’s this high-speed interconnect which allows the different parts of the chip, from the cores to the memory to the system controllers, to communicate and feedback to each other.
 The Infinity Fabric interconnect is intrinsic to the SenseMI tech AMD have also jammed into the Zen architecture.

-It’s the SenseMI features which allow a Zen-based CPU to dynamically adjust its voltage and frequency on-the-fly as energy and temperature demands require.
+It’s the SenseMI features which allow a Ryzen CPU to dynamically adjust its voltage and frequency on-the-fly as energy and temperature demands require.
 The Precision Boost and Pure Power features mean the chip can almost instantly push up the frequency and dial down the power on different parts of the CPU in milliseconds.
 When a part of the processor is not needed it gets gated off and the logic then doesn’t draw any power, which can then be distributed elsewhere.

 Finally the Extended Frequency Range (XFR) is a feature which apes what Nvidia have been doing with their graphics cards - offering a clockspeed boost if there is enough thermal headroom available to the chip.
 XFR is primarily available to the ‘X’ models of Ryzen CPUs, allowing those SKUs to push beyond the clockspeed limits of Precision Boost, essentially given them an automated overclock of around 100MHz beyond their rated Boost clock.